Children's Community Options Program

 - Severe emotional disturbances (SED)

 - Physical disabilities (PD)

 The CCOP Program funding can be used to support a range of different services that assist the family in caring for their child with long-term care needs successfully in the family home.
 An individualized assessment is conducted with the family of an eligible child to determine what services and/or goods are most appropriate and needed to assist the family care for their child.
-A maximum of up to $3,000 annually can be allocated for each eligible child enrolled in CCOP.
-Due to funding limitations, a waiting list does exist, but you are encouraged to apply.
+Funding may be limited and available as a last resort, but you are encouraged to apply.

 Some examples of services that could be covered with CCOP funding include:

 - Respite care

 - Specialized nutrition and clothing

 - Other goods and services that are specialized but not otherwise covered by other funding sources.

 Families may apply for this program and other children’s long-term care programs through contacting the eligibility specialist at 262-605-6599.

 How to Apply